 - format=compact: The pages are displayed as comma-separated links. - format=group: The list of pages will be structured in groups according to common prefix.
 This format also supports a min=n argument, where n is the minimal number of pages for a group. - format=hierarchy: The list of pages will be structured according to the page name path hierarchy.
 This format also supports a min=n argument, where higher n flatten the display hierarchy - depth=n: limit the depth of the pages to list.
-If set to 0, only toplevel pages will be shown, if set to 1, only immediate children pages will be shown, etc. If not set, or set to -1, all pages in the hierarchy will be shown - include=page1:page2: include only pages that match an item in the colon-separated list of pages.
-If the list is empty, or if no include argument is given, include all pages. - exclude=page1:page2: exclude pages that match an item in the colon-separated list of pages.
+If set to 0, only toplevel pages will be shown, if set to 1, only immediate children pages will be shown, etc. If not set, or set to -1, all pages in the hierarchy will be shown.

-[[TicketQuery]] 6
+[[TicketQuery]] 5